 Vitamin C (ascorbic acid):12 mg/100 gram

-Niacin:4.9 mg/100 gram.
+Niacin: 4.9 mg/100 gram.

 Calorific value: 340 calories/100 grams.

-The chief constituent of the oil is thymol (about45%).
-In the pure state, thymol consists of colourless, translucent crystals possessing aromatic thyme like odour and a pungent taste.
+Crushed thyme on steam distillation yields about 2.5% volatile oil, which is yellowish-reddish liquid with a pleasant smell and a sharp taste.
+The chief constituent of the oil is thymol (about 45%).
+In the pure state, thymol consists of colourless, translucent crystals possessing aromatic thyme like smell and a pungent taste.
 Thymol is in great demand in India and a lot of thymol is being imported.
-Even globally thyme has in great demand.
-The wild thyme yields 0.5% essential oil, as compared to 2.5% in cultivated thyme, which contains phenol etc. The herb is used to season tomato soups, clam chowder and juice, fish and meat dishes and poultry dressings.
-It is also used in liver sausage, pork sausage, headcheese, cottage cheese and cream cheese.
+The wild thyme yields 0.5% essential oil, as compared to 2.5% in cultivated thyme, which contains phenol etc.

 Uses of Thyme Leaves

+The herb is used to season tomato soups, clam chowder and juice, fish and meat dishes and poultry dressings.
+It is also used in liver sausage, pork sausage, headcheese, cottage cheese and cream cheese.
 The oil of thyme is also popularly used for flavouring purposes.
 It is preferred in food industry than the spice itself because the oil can be appropriately dosed.
-The oil is well recognized for its medicinal properties.
-It is employed in preparations for treatment of bronchitis and whooping

-* It over powers on masks other herbs if thyme is used liberally
+It over powers on other herbs

-* It helps in digestion of fat -a must for a mutton and pork.
+It helps in digestion of fat

-* Thyme tea is excellent for cough and cold.
+Thyme tea is excellent for cough and cold

-* `Thymol ` has antiseptic properties.
-It is used in ointments, bath, toothpaste and mouth washes
+`Thymol ` has antiseptic properties.
+It is used in ointments, bath, toothpaste and mouth washes.